Riadh-B/fx_exchange/README.md

-Here’s a main README.md that covers all parts of your project, including Part A (PostgreSQL setup and data processing), Part B (Partitioning and scheduling with cron jobs), and Part C (Real-time data streaming with Kafka and PostgreSQL).
+Here’s a main README.md that covers all parts of the project, including Part A (PostgreSQL setup, data processing and scheduling with cron jobs), Part B (Partitioning and scheduling with cron jobs), and Part C (Real-time data streaming with Kafka and PostgreSQL).
 The guide also includes the use of configparser for secure credential management.

 # FX Exchange Rates Database Project
 This project is designed to manage and process high-frequency foreign exchange (FX) rates.
 It includes three main parts: